 *Not actually backed by any sort of science.
 Please consult your doctor before choosing a favorite Mystery Science Theater 3000 episode.

 Pod People has nothing to do with pods.
 It has nothing to do with people.
 But it has everything to do with hurting.

 Hurting from laughing too hard, that is.
-This classic Season 3 episode introduces Joel and the bots to the adorable alien Trumpy (who can do stupid things), while Joel introduces the world to a brand-new guitar chord.
+This classic season three episode introduces Joel and the bots to the adorable alien Trumpy (who can do stupid things), while Joel introduces the world to a brand-new guitar chord.